puppetlabs/puppetlabs-mysql/REFERENCE.md

 Data type: `Any`

-MySQL user with backup administrator privileges.
+MySQL user to create with backup administrator privileges.

 Default value: `undef`